brooklynrail/brooklynrail-platform/content/events/2020/09/radical-poetry-reading-with-patricia-spears-jones.md

       Sisters’ Syncopated Sonnets in Song from Tyehimba Jess’ OLIO and has composed music for numerous plays including Liza Jessie Peterson’s Chiron’s Homegurl Healer Howls and 12th and Clairmount by Jenni Lamb.
-      Lowe's latest album, Leaving CLE/Songs of Nomadic Dispersal, will be released in November 2020.
-A co-founder of The Dark Room Collective, Lowe performs and records with her band.
+      Lowe's latest album, Songs of Nomadic Dispersal, will be released in November 2020.
+A co-founder of The Dark Room Collective, Lowe performs and records with her band Janice Lowe & Namaroon.
   - person: jade-yeung
     event_bio: Jade Yeung was raised in Brooklyn, the daughter of Chinese immigrants.
 She has received support from Community of Writers and Fine